 As the deer pants for the water brooks, so my soul pants after you, God.
 My soul thirsts for God, for the living God.
 When shall I come and appear before God?

 Thirst.
-It is magnified when you are in dry environments.
+It is magnified in dry environments.

-Swamp coolers are used in homes to not only cool the air but put humidity back in it.
+Swamp coolers are used in homes to not only cool the air but also put humidity back in it.
 If one isn’t careful, dehydration will steal its way in.
-Even under the protection of an air-conditioned car, you can find yourself so arrested with thirst you can’t swallow.
+Even in the protection of an air-conditioned car, you can find yourself so arrested with thirst you can’t swallow.

-A person can only last about a day in extreme desert temperatures without it.
-If they don’t head the signs of dehydration, dry mouth, fatigued body, nausea, blue skin, a shock will set in and eventually death.
+A person can only last about a day in extreme desert temperatures without water.
+If they don’t heed the signs of dehydration – dry mouth, fatigued body, nausea, blue skin – shock will set in, eventually followed by death.

 Sometimes life leads us to desert situations.
 We end up somewhere lifeless, where there is no joy, no peace, no hope, no striving, just dry, withering hearts.
-We spend our time beside cactus, rattlesnakes or rocks.
+We spend our time beside cactus, rattlesnakes, or rocks.